zripka/uncle-styopa/README.md

 ### analysis
 1. Read text file
-2. Identify: total word count, total unique word count
+2. Identify: total word count, total unique word count, character frequency, letter frequency
 3. Identify counts by individual word (display histogram)
 4. Based on frequency, identify a priority cutoff: if a repeated word makes up more than 0.X% of the text, include it in the priority list (ranked word frequency, most to least)
 5. All other words: include them after the priority list, in the order they appear in the story